jburn7/Meal-Finder/docs/user-stories/story2.md

 Acceptance criteria

-Given that I’m a logged-in user, when I click on the website link of the description page of a restaurant, the system will direct me the website of the restaurant by using the default browser.
+As a user, when I click on the website link of the description page of a restaurant, the system will direct me the website of that restaurant by using the default browser.
 When I click the ‘Close’ button, the system should redirect me to the original description page.